IRUMVAEmmanuel1/multi-database-e-commerce-analytics-system/README.md

-# Multi-Database E-Commerce Analytics System
+# Distributed Multi-Model Analytics for E-commerce Data

 A comprehensive, enterprise-grade analytics platform demonstrating the strategic application of polyglot persistence architecture for big data analytics in e-commerce environments.